 - Erasable Fabric Marker

 Cut (4) 18″ diameter circles from each fabric.
 The easiest way to do this is to fold your 1 yard cut in half, and in half again.
 This creates 4 layers.
 Then, cut a string, about 12″ long.
 Tie an erasable fabric marker to the end and pin the other end onto the fabric.
 Re-measure the string and wrap around the marker until you have 9″.
-Keeping the sting taught, drawing a circle around the pinned spot.
+Keeping the sting taut, drawing a circle around the pinned spot.
 Cut along the marks.

 Iron the circles in half.
 Cut in the fold to get a half circle.